trl6895/ng-wishlist-webapp/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` in ./front-end for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run` in ./back-end to run back-end server.

+Ideally this app will eventually be able to use the back-end to query a mongodb that is hosted at localhost:27017

 ## Code scaffolding